tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 ## When to study grammar

-There's no discrete stage where you should learn grammar.
+There is no distinct stage where you should learn grammar.
-Since grammar connects words together, basic grammar and basic vocabulary have to be studied roughly at the same time.
+Since grammar connects words together, basic grammar and basic vocabulary must be studied approximately at the same time.

-* You can't learn grammar right after you have learned the kana and before learning vocabulary because to understand how grammar works you have to know at least some basic vocabulary.
+* You cannot learn grammar after learning the kana and before learning vocabulary because to understand how grammar works, you need to know at least some basic vocabulary.
-* You can't learn grammar after you have learned basic vocabulary because to understand how words function in sentences you have to know at least some basic grammar.
+* You cannot learn basic vocabulary before learning grammar because to understand how words function in sentences, you need to know at least some basic grammar.

-After you have learned the kana, start going through a basic vocabulary deck.
+After learning the kana,
+start going through a basic vocabulary deck.
 The vocabulary decks we recommend on this site are KanjiTransition and Ankidrone Starter Pack.
-As you progress through a vocabulary deck, you will be encountering new grammar used in example sentences.
+As you progress through a vocabulary deck, you will encounter new grammar used in example sentences.
 Learn this extremely basic grammar.
 As you continue to immerse,
-you will be seeing less common grammar until you learn most of it.
+you will see less common grammar until you learn most of it.

+By learning grammar and vocabulary simultaneously, you can better understand how words are connected and how they function in sentences.
+This approach allows you to develop a more comprehensive understanding of the language as you progress through your studies.

 ## How to study grammar